croaky/webstack/fly-go-crunchy-replicas/README.md

 - Click "Networking".
 - Delete the two "fully open firewall" rules `::/0` and `0.0.0.0/0`.
 - Click "Tailscale".
-- Paste the Tailscale auth key.S
+- Paste the Tailscale auth key.
 - Click "Connect Tailscale".

 In the Tailscale web UI: